cbpark/emacs.d/README.md

 The required emacs packages will be automatically installed when running Emacs after the installation.

-GNU Emacs with the version >= 25 must be installed.
+[GNU Emacs](https://www.gnu.org/software/emacs/) with the version >= 25 must be installed.
 Check the version of Emacs `emacs --version` in a shell or `M-x emacs-version` in Emacs before installing this.

 ### Systemd unit

-Copy `emacs.service` to `~/.config/systemd/user` and then enable the unit.
+Copy `emacs.service` to `~/.config/systemd/user` and then enable the unit as a normal user.
+It is assumed that the Emacs executable is `/usr/bin/emacs`.

 ```
+mkdir -p ~/.config/systemd/user
 systemctl --user enable emacs
 systemctl --user start emacs
 ```